spudtrooper/genopts/README.md

 genopts --update --excluded_dirs=foo,bar,baz --goimports=path/to/goimports
 ...

-# Grow tired of passing --excluded_dirs and --goimports, conclude the only option is end
+# Grow tired of passing --excluded_dirs and --goimports, you conclude that the only option is
-# it all or write the config.
-Decide to write to the config.
+# to end it all or write the config.
+You decide to write to the config.
 genopts --update --excluded_dirs=foo,bar,baz --goimports=path/to/goimports --write_config

 ... writes the --excluded_dirs and --goimports flags to .genopts